mdubouch/noise-gan/log.md

             + Unstable.
 So it seems this attention layer sucks...
         + 15233296/15700746: n1217 = n1212 (geomtest3) + no bottleneck + attn before last resblock + sigmoid gamma
             + geom_dim = 2, wire sphere is flat.
-            + Distributions look neat af @90.
+            + Distributions look neat @90.
 Perhaps we could increase the attention in this one or something…
             + **Best candidate ever I think**
             + Stable and seems to make good progress over time.
             + Sigmoid gamma good?